basecamp/bcx-api/sections/accesses.md

 You can get the ids of existing people on the account from the [people API](https://github.com/37signals/bcx-api/blob/master/sections/people.md).

-This will return `200 OK` if the access was granted successfully.
+This will return `204 No Content` if the access was granted successfully.
 If the user does not have access to grant further access to the project, `403 Forbidden` will be returned.

 Revoke access